Maci Bookout Shares Rare Photo Of Son Bentley Edwards & Instagram Can’t Get Over How Handsome He Is

 Great first day of #ronniebressercamp ????????
 Bentley learned so many new wrestling techniques and drills for swift footwork.
 And he is excited to go back tomorrow!
 Such a blessing to have the opportunity to learn from this guy. ????????????♂️???????? #justdanceonem #buccaneerwrestlingclub #bennybaby @justdanceonem

-While some followers commented on the photo to applaud Bentley for pursuing wrestling, the overwhelming majority couldn’t get over how old and handsome he looks.
+While some followers commented on the photo to applaud Bentley for pursuing wrestling, the overwhelming majority couldn’t get over how old and handsome he looked.
 A few others simply commented on the photo with various emoji, including heart-eyes.

 “Nothing wrong with sports, if that’s what he wants to do, jealous much… he’s growing up to fast, handsome young man,” another fan chimed in.

-“He’s your mini!,” one more wrote with a blue heart emoji.
+“He’s your mini!” one more wrote with a blue heart emoji.

-Recently, the Maci spoke out against her employer, MTV, for not being portrayed accurately on the hit series.
+Recently, Maci spoke out against her employer, MTV, for not being portrayed accurately on the hit series.
 After the June 17 episode of the show aired, which showed her son Maverick’s struggle with a stutter, Maci took to Twitter to slam the series for not showing other real aspects of her life.

 “It’d be amazing if the chaotic, cute, real life, family/marriage stuff we film made it on the show.
 Do I feel like my story is accurately portrayed on the show?
 Absolutely NOT.
 Do I wish they’d stop making something/someone my entire story on the show?
 Absolutely YES!”

-That particular tweet earned Bookout a lot of attention from her fans with over 13,000 likes in addition to 200-plus retweets and even Kailyn Lowry from the Teen Mom 2 franchise chimed in on the post, saying that she agreed with Maci “100%.”
+That particular tweet earned Bookout a lot of attention from her fans with over 13,000 likes in addition to 200-plus retweets, and even Kailyn Lowry from the Teen Mom 2 franchise chimed in on the post, saying that she agreed with Maci “100%.”

 One thing is for sure — Maci is never afraid to speak her mind.